carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 > {: .solution}
 {: .challenge}

-> ## Exercise 2: Compare two fasta files from the assembly output (needed next chapter)
+> ## Exercise 2: Compare two fasta files from the assembly output
 > You want to know how many contigs and how many scaffolds results for the assembly.
 > Use `contigs.fasta`  and `scaffolds.fasta ` files and sort the commands to create correct code lines.
 > Do they have the same number of lines?
 Why?